Kernix13/vision-grid-express/README.md

 ## Use of AI

-### README Copy

-ChatGPT writes better copy than I do.
-ChatGPT was used for the following:

-1. I asked ChatGPT for help on project ideas.
-I gave it a list of my hobbies and its Unsplash idea was the most interesting to me.
+I asked ChatGPT for help on project ideas.
+I gave it a list of my hobbies/interests and its Unsplash idea was the most interesting to me.

+ChatGPT writes better copy than I do so I asked it to write some of the text in my README and for my HTML pages.

+### README Copy & Other Files

-2. It generated the "Project Structure" directory tree block above.
+1. It generated the "Project Structure" directory tree block above.
-3. I had boilerplate for `CONTRIBUTING.md` from previous projects.
-It wrote the content I have for this project and the paragraph of text for that section.
+2. I had boilerplate for `CONTRIBUTING.md` from previous projects.
+It wrote the content I have in there now for this project and the paragraph of text for that section.
-4. I asked ChatGPT about including a `.env.sample` or `.env.example` file.
+3. I asked ChatGPT about including a `.env.sample` or `.env.example` file.
 It told me that `.env.example` was more commonly used so I created that file.
-5. ChatGPT gave me an outline for the "How it Works" section
+4. ChatGPT gave me an outline for the "How it Works" section
-6. I asked ChatGPT about including `robots.txt` and `sitemap.xml` files.
+5. I asked ChatGPT about including `robots.txt` and `sitemap.xml` files.
 It suggested to add them and wrote the contents for `sitemap.xml`.
-7. ChatGPT edited some of my bullet points in my Tech Stack section, and wrote the points for the tech I am unfamilar with (Node, npm, and Express)
+6. ChatGPT edited some of my bullet points in my Tech Stack section, and wrote the points for the tech I am unfamilar with (Node, npm, and Express)

+### HTML Copy

+1. ChatGPT wrote the H1 title and H2 sub-title for index.html.
+2. It wrote the H2 heading in the footer.
+3. On the About page, it wrote the text for the Intro, Quick Start, and Tips & Best Practices sections.
+It also edited/revised my bullet points in the other sections on about.html.

 ### CODE